 Partly why obsessive thinking feels so uncomfortable is due to the icky emotions that accompany intrusive thoughts.
-While you work to cognitively challenge ruminations by naming and accepting them, using meditation and mindfulness exercises can help quell the resulting negative emotional responses.
+While you work to cognitively challenge ruminations by naming and accepting them, using mindfulness meditation exercises can help quell the resulting negative emotional responses.

 In Psychology Today, Psychologist Seth Meyers defines mindfulness as “clearing your head and focusing on how your mind and body feels in the moment.”
-To achieve this, mindfulness and meditation offer a series of practices to reorient us to the present moment, place, and time, which soothes anxiety.
+To achieve this, mindfulness meditation offers a series of practices to reorient us to the present moment, place, and time, which soothes anxiety.

 When obsessive thinking enters the scene, try deep breathing exercises by breathing in slowly to the count of four, hold the breath for a count of four, and then exhale for another count of four.
-Grounding exercises can also help break the rumination cycle.
+Grounding exercises can also help break the rumination cycle of unwanted intrusive thoughts.
 Anchor yourself in the present by focusing on the feeling of your feet planted on the ground.
 Take in your surroundings with all your senses, identifying in turn five things you see, hear, smell, taste, and feel to get into “right now.”

 A quick internet search can identify other mindfulness and meditation activities to try.
 Also consider attending in-person meditation classes to learn different techniques in a supportive environment with others.